solidi/writing/21-be-a-rock-star-at-pull-requests.md

 ## For the Author and Reviewer

 **Keep it small and iterative.** By focusing on the intent, it gives the ability for the reviewer to provide a timely, high bandwidth review.
-It's hard, but resist batching work.
+It's hard, but the author should resist batching work.

 **Signal intentions with labels.** Whether it's with prefixes in the subject line or if the tool supports tagging, use these liberally to signal when work is in progress, the size of the review, or is associated with a milestone.